RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/07_event_binding.rst

   my_button = tk.Button(application_window, text="Example")
   my_button.bind("<Enter>", process_event)

-It is best practice to stub out event handlers and verify that events are being processed correctly before you start developing an application's actual processing code.
-Here is an example of a stubbed out event handler:
+It is best practice to "stub out" event handlers and verify that events are being processed correctly before you start developing an application's actual processing code.
+Here is an example of a "stubbed" out ``event handler``:

 .. code-block:: python